75 Macro-Friendly Foods (with a Printable List)

 • Beets

-• Berries such as blueberries, blackberries, raspberries, strawberries
+• Berries such as blueberries, blackberries, raspberries, and strawberries

 • Broccoli or broccolini